Click on the question to reveal the answer.

 The list of players on Tournament Software website is only updated when the referee re-publishes the tournament.
 This may not happen until the entries have closed and draws have been completed completed.
 If you have received an email confirmation of your tournament entry from Tournament Software, and have completed the payment, then everything is fine with your entry.

 What is a Member ID and why do I need one?

 Member ID is a number that is assigned to tournament players when they first compete.
-It remains the same for all the tournaments in which you participate in Australia.
+It remains the same for all state or national level tournaments in which you participate in Australia.
 It is your unique identifier that helps keep track of your tournament entries and ranking points.

 I am a member of Badminton WA.
 Does it mean I have a Member ID?

 Tournament Member ID is independent of your membership with Badminton WA (or the badminton association in any other state).
 Your membership with the state sports association may change from year to year, but your Member ID remains the same.
 If you are a member of Badminton WA, it doesn't automatically mean that you have a Member ID.
 Member ID is assigned to you when you first play in an official tournament.

 I don't have a Member ID, or I don't know it.
 What should I do?

 If you already have played in an official (state level) tournament in the last few years, most likely you have already been issued a Member ID.

 You can find the Member ID database here on the Badminton Australia website - download the Excel file, and look for your name on the worksheet corresponding to your state (WA if you're in Western Australia).